 For much more when it comes to hiking, backpacking, and climbing in the Sierra Nevada Mountains, and other areas, explore the main link below.
 Timberline Trails

 Of all the High Sierra smooth granite domes, Half Dome is by far the most well known and photographed of them all.
-Rising nearly 4,800 feet above the valley floor, it's sheer Northwest Face is an inspiring site for the
+Rising nearly 4,800 feet above the valley

 Of all the hiking possibilities in and out of Yosemite Valley (arguably) Half Dome is the most exciting.
 I know of no other trail in Yosemite, that has the combination of such beautiful land and water scenery, incredible trail engineering and yes, the adventure of a 400 foot vertical gain on a 45 degree slope up smooth granite via a cable ladder.